OCLD Interview Questions with Answers

 19. FLAMBÉ: It literally means flamed.
 In flambé preparations, spirits are added to the dish and ignited.

-20. FOOD COURT: A number of autonomous food counters are located in one place from where light meals, snacks, ice creams, beverages, and so on can be bought and eaten in a common area.
+20. FOOD COURT: A number of autonomous food counters are located in one place where light meals, snacks, ice creams, beverages, and so on can be bought and eaten in a common area.

 21. TAKEAWAY: Packed dish, taken away by the customer.